Learning Commonality, Divergence and Variety for Unsupervised Visible-Infrared Person Re-identification: Experiment

-{ \bfseries Implementation Details.}~The proposed method is implemented on four NVIDIA 3090 GPUs with PyTorch.
-We adopt the feature extractor in AGW~\cite{AGW}, which is initialized with ImageNet-pretrained weights to extract 2048-dimensional features.
+{ \bfseries Implementation Details.}~ We adopt the feature extractor in AGW~\cite{AGW}, which is initialized with ImageNet-pretrained weights to extract 2048-dimensional features.
 During the training stage, the input images are resized to 288$\times$144.
-We follow augmentations in ~\cite{CAJ} for data augmentation.
-In one batch, we randomly sample 16 person IDs, and each person ID samples 16 instances.
+We follow augmentations in CAJ ~\cite{CAJ} for data augmentation.
+In one batch, we randomly sample 16 pseudo identities, and each pseudo identity samples 16 instances.
 We set $M$ to be 16 for computational convenience.
-We adopt Adam as an optimizer to train the model with an initial learning rate of 3.5e-4, decaying to 1/10 of the previous value times every 20 epochs.
 The number of epochs is 100, in which the first 50 epochs are trained by contrastive loss with the centroid prototype.
 For the last 50 epochs, we train the model by contrastive loss with both the hard and dynamic prototypes. $E_{CPCL}$ is 50.
 At the beginning of each epoch, we utilize the DBSCAN~\cite{DBSCAN} algorithm to generate pseudo labels.
-During the inference stage, we use the momentum backbone $\phi_m$ to extract features and take the features of the global average pooling layer to calculate cosine similarity for retrieval.
+During the inference stage, we use the momentum encoder $\phi_m$ to extract features and take the features of the global average pooling layer to calculate cosine similarity for retrieval.
 The momentum value $\alpha$ and $\beta$ is set to 0.1 and 0.999, respectively.
-The temperature hyper-parameter $\tau$ is set to 0.05 and the weighting hyper-parameter $\lambda$ in Eq.(\ref{PCLMP}) is 0.5.
+The temperature hyper-parameter $\tau$ is set to 0.05 and the weighting hyper-parameter $\lambda$ in Eq.(\ref{PCLHD}) is 0.5.